 Once your teeth have been whitened, they will eventually stain again, particularly if you drink coffee, red wine, and the like.
 But there are some methods to help keep your teeth white

 Are you ready to take the next step for a brighter smile?
 Dr. Koeltl and our expert team are ready to help!
-Contact Centennial Dental Center today to schedule your teeth whitening appointment!
+Contact Centennial Dental today to schedule your teeth whitening appointment!
 We serve Boise, Meridian, Eagle, and the surrounding areas.